T0ny911/Scan_Blacklink/README.md

 During the process of scanning source code, extract corresponding domain names while simultaneously performing HTTP probes to obtain response information.
 ```

+###2、Get_Pagesource:

+This script's functionality involves using Selenium to simulate requests, then downloading the corresponding frontend page source code files locally.
+Simply define the target URL within the script code to enable automated crawling.
+Of course, you'll need to configure the proxy auto-switching mode to avoid having your IP blocked by WAF.

+Usage: python3 Get_Pagesource.py

+###3、Download_har:

+If you simply use the Get_Pagesource.py script to download the frontend page source files, some files may be missing.
+This is because many websites now employ asynchronous loading to enable faster access.
+Consequently, corresponding resource files are only loaded when you intentionally click a specific function or page during browsing.
+You can view detailed information about this loading process in the Network tab of your browser's console.
+Simultaneously, you can download the contents of the Network tab page—i.e., the currently loaded resource files—to your local machine as a har file.
+This file contains URLs pointing to all resource files.
+Simply executing the Download_har.py script will automatically download the corresponding resource files.
+The Download_har.py script was actually created to complement the Get_Pagesource.py script mentioned above.
+It enables the complete download of a target website's frontend source code, allowing you to even set it up locally.
+Of course, you'll need to configure the proxy auto-switching mode to avoid having your IP blocked by WAF.

+Usage: python3 Download_har.py

 ## Simplified Chinese(简体中文):